MaxGruebmeyer/info1-sweeper/README.md

 Furthermore it is a fairly minimal and lightweight tool that can easily be embedded as a `git submodule`.
 The fact that we included the whole project in this repo as a submodule means that everyone that has access to this repo can run the tests without needing to install any more libraries.

+Since it's included as a submodule you need to load the submodule via `git submodule update --init` before executing the tests for the first time.
+You only need to do this once, afterwards the submodule is stored locally.
+Not loading the submodule beforehand will result in missing files and test compilation will fail!

 You can use any of the following ways to run the tests: